-So, what do you do when the lien is discovered well after your bankruptcy case is over?
+So, what do you do when old judgment liens are discovered well after your bankruptcy case is over?
 Reopen the case, and ask the court to avoid the lien or liens that impair your exemption.

 Your motion to reopen needs to tell the court what you want to achieve.
 Usually, you attach your motion to avoid the lien to the motion to reopen the case.

 Most courts will want you to pay a new filing fee, to pay for the new work the court is going to do.
 You can ask that the fee be refunded, but usually, you’ll have to pay up front to get started.